mgrue/gwt-gradle-plugin/README.md

 If you are an eclipse user, it could be nice if you follow the workspace setup instructions.

-Every pullrequest will be review with a great consideration, and with a full open mind.
+Every pull request will be review with a great consideration, and with a full open mind.

 ## License ##